tychusyuan/ThinkInEnglish/BBC_News/20220714_US_prices_rising_at_fastest_rate_for_40_years.md

 samira hussain reports from new york

-outdoor markets have long been a way for

-new york city's urban to connect with

-upstate farmers regardless of whether

-you are a buyer or a seller inflation is

-hitting the finances of every american
+outdoor markets have long been a way for new york city's urban to connect with upstate farmers regardless of whether you are a buyer or a seller inflation is hitting the finances of every american

-inflation everything has gone sky high

-food

-i prefer to go to the green markets

-i will not stop going but the prices

-have gone through the roof
+inflation everything has gone sky high food i prefer to go to the green markets i will not stop going but the prices have gone through the roof

-jake's mascot is a fourth generation

-farmer even though he has had to raise

-prices it doesn't mean he's going to

-make more money it's going to be a hard
+jake's mascot is a fourth generation farmer even though he has had to raise prices it doesn't mean he's going to make more money

-year profits are going to be down what

-have you had to pay more for

-every i mean from our containers to our

-inputs they're in fertilizer plants i

-think gas and we're

-we're a three hour drive just to get

-here so everything

-everything we have coming in is

-all of our products are up
+it's going to be a hard year profits are going to be down what have you had to pay more for every i mean from our containers to our inputs they're in fertilizer plants i think gas and we're a three hour drive just to get here so everything everything we have coming in is all of our products are up

-the price increases are hating the

-pocketbooks of most americans everything

-has gotten expensive food
+the price increases are hating the pocketbooks of most americans everything has gotten expensive food

-i have two girls

-they're home now they eat like crazy

-so i mean everything is like

-and the best thing about it is that

-the salary is the same pay you're
+i have two girls they're home now they eat like crazy so i mean everything is like and the best thing about it is that the salary is the same pay you're getting so you just have to really cut corners

-getting so

-you just have to really cut corners

 so if prices are going up for everyone